 For utilities, we ran conduit and a gas line from the main meter to the rear of fireplace for service, and we ran wiring for electrical access at the fireplace and at several other points around the patio as well.

 We built the gas-burning custom outdoor fireplace with a combination of Nicotine and white flagstone.
 The Nicotine color is white with deposits of yellow and gold running through it, and the interplay of these colors mimics the variations in the patio’s textured-concrete surface in an interesting way.

 Extending from the fireplace, on both sides, is a low stone wall that is extremely practical in two ways.
 First, it creates a visual boundary for the patio, and second, it provides seating.
 The bench surface on the wall is made of smooth Lueders stone, one of our favorites.

 The freestanding pergola is stained cedar, and over the top of the pergola we added a Polygal cover to deliver maximum shade benefits.
 This durable covering is an affordable way to add protection from rain as well as from the sun’s rays.
 It’s waterproof and it blocks UV rays, making the patio enjoyable regardless of the weather.

 Beside the pergola, we installed a privacy screen, also made of stained cedar, because the homeowners plan to add a hot tub to their outdoor living space in the future.

 Finally, we installed a flat-screen TV above the mantel for the homeowners.
 Their outdoor living space comes complete with a remote control for the ceiling fan and to dim/control the lights: the comforts of the indoors brought outdoors.

-If you would like to talk with us about enlarging your patio or building a combination outdoor living space, contact Archadeck of Austin today at (515) 259-8282 or via email at email@example.com to schedule a free design consultation.
+If you would like to learn more about how we can help you create an outdoor living project on a budget, contact Archadeck of Austin today at (515) 259-8282 or via email at email@example.com to schedule a free design consultation.